-Interpersonal therapy also works to give you modular tools.
+Interpersonal treatment also works to give you modular tools.
 Understanding a single event or social situation provides insight into other areas.
 Once you have a well-equipped toolbox and know to spot trouble, you take charge.

 Thought patterns become emotional reactions which cause effects.
 Those effects reinforce the thought patterns and so on.
 By understanding each link in the chain, you gain the power to shape the chain.

-Rather than dwell on where you are and how you feel, cognitive therapy seeks to show you paths and options available.
+Rather than dwell on where you are and how you feel, cognitive treatment seeks to show you paths and options available.
 Knowing that options exist enables you to make decisions instead of shutting down.

 You work to structure the way you think and the way you act.
 Theses two elements of cognition and behavior guide your life.

-A therapist guides you to start identifying thoughts and behaviors that need addressing.
+A psychologist guides you to start identifying thoughts and behaviors that need addressing.
 These don’t have to be things you want to get away from, they can also include things you want to do more.

 Once the goals are set, the process isolates through patterns and their associated emotions.
 You work to improve through patterns through rational decision making and awareness.

 You then arrive at behaviors which improve or hold steady the thought patterns.